-Despite steady growth the economy of Kosovo is still fragile, relying on remittances and foreign development assistance.
-Kosovo’s Gross Domestic Product (GDP) per capita is at one of the lowest levels in Europe and poverty remains high, especially among young people.
+Despite the steady growth of Kosovo’s economy, it remains fragile and continues to rely on remittances and foreign development assistance.
+Kosovo’s Gross Domestic Product (GDP) per capita is at one of the lowest levels in Europe and poverty, especially among young people, remains high.
 Consequently, migration is prevalent, particularly among disadvantaged population groups.

-The level of youth unemployment is close to 60 per cent and at the same time, many vacancies in the private sector cannot be filled.
-Bridging the gap between the job seekers’ skills and the labour market demands remains a major challenge in Kosovo.
-The Youth, Employment and Skills Project supports reform initiatives by public and private sector stakeholders at both implementation and policy level.
+The level of youth unemployment exceeds 50 per cent and, despite this, many vacancies in the private sector cannot be filled.
+Bridging the gap between job seekers’ skills and labour market demands remains a major challenge in Kosovo.
+To address these deficiencies, the Government of Kosovo has drawn up the Economic Reform Program (ERP) and the Action Plan for Increasing Youth Employment (2018-2020) as key strategic planning documents.
+The Youth, Employment and Skills Project supports these reform initiatives by public and private sector stakeholders at both implementation and policy level.

 The employability of young Kosovars aged between 15 and 35 years is improved, taking into account the specific needs of returned migrants, all ethnic groups and minorities.

-The YES project enhances the employability of young people by improving the quality of Vocational Education and Training (VET) and strengthening matching mechanisms between labour market supply and demand.
-The project applies a bottom-up approach, primarily working with institutions at the local level such as vocational schools, public employment offices and youth centres.
-Furthermore, the pro-ject seeks to strengthen the systems and implementation capacities of the Ministry of Education, Science and Technology (MEST) and Ministry of Labour and Social Welfare (MLSW) and their agen-cies in delivering quality services to young people.
+The project enhances the employability of young people by improving the quality of Vocational Education and Training (VET) and also strengthening the mechanisms to match labour market supply and demand.
+The project applies a bottom-up approach, primarily working with institutions at the local level, such as vocational schools, public employment offices and youth centres.
+Furthermore, the project seeks to reinforce the systems and implementation capacities of the Ministry of Education, Science and Technology (MEST) and Ministry of Labour and Social Welfare (MLSW) and their agencies in delivering quality services to young people.